Nick Bolkus

-Nick Bolkus (born 17 July 1950) is a former Australian Labor Party politician.
+Nicholas Bolkus (17 July 1950 – 25 December 2025) was an Australian Labor Party politician and lawyer.
 He was a member of the Senate from July 1981 to June 2005, representing the state of South Australia.

 Early career

-Bolkus was born in Adelaide and educated at Adelaide High School and the University of Adelaide.
+Bolkus was born in Adelaide, South Australia on 17 July 1950.
+He was of Greek descent, his parents having migrated to Adelaide from the island of Kastellorizo.
+He was educated at Adelaide High School and the University of Adelaide.
 He was a lawyer in 1974 and 1975 before moving into political advising as a research officer for a number of Australian Labor Party (ALP) members including Clyde Cameron.
 He unsuccessfully ran for the district of Torrens at the 1975 state election and for the Senate at the 1977 federal election.
-He entered politics as a Senator for South Australia following the 1980 Australian federal election.
+He successfully won a Senate seat for South Australia in the 1980 Australian federal election.

 Parliamentary career

-Bolkus was appointed to the outer Ministry as Minister for Consumer Affairs and Minister Assisting the Treasurer for Prices (1988–90).
-Bolkus was appointed as Minister for Administrative Services (1990–93) (a Ministry which was later relegated out of Cabinet), and then Minister for Immigration and Ethnic Affairs and Minister Assisting the Prime Minister for Multicultural Affairs (1993–96).
+Bolkus was appointed to the outer ministry as Minister for Consumer Affairs and Minister Assisting the Treasurer for Prices (1988–90).
+He was appointed Minister for Administrative Services (1990–93) (a ministry which was later relegated out of Cabinet), and then Minister for Immigration and Ethnic Affairs and Minister Assisting the Prime Minister for Multicultural Affairs (1993–96).

-After the end of the Keating Government (due to its election defeat in 1996), Bolkus was Shadow Attorney-General and Minister for Justice from March 1996 to November 2001.
+After the end of the Keating government (due to its election defeat in 1996), Bolkus was Shadow Attorney-General and Minister for Justice from March 1996 to November 2001.

-Minister for Consumer Affairs, Minister for Assisting for Prices 1988–90
+Minister for Consumer Affairs, Minister for Assisting for Prices (1988–90)

-Bolkus was first elected to the Federal Ministry in February 1988 as Minister for Consumer Affairs and Minister Assisting the Treasurer for Prices.
-In this portfolio he introduced world leading legislation to protect the privacy of individuals in their relationships with credit data agencies.
-He also introduced the Banking Ombudsman, streamlining National Uniform Food Laws, introducing a series of Codes of Conduct protecting consumers, and initiating enquiries into the pricing practices of the computer software, music and book industries.
+Bolkus was first elected to the federal ministry in February 1988 as Minister for Consumer Affairs and Minister Assisting the Treasurer for Prices.
+In this portfolio he introduced world-leading legislation to protect the privacy of individuals in their relationships with credit data agencies.
+He also introduced the Banking Ombudsman, streamlining National Uniform Food Laws, introducing a series of codes of conduct protecting consumers and initiated enquiries into the pricing practices of the computer software, music and book industries.

-Minister for Administrative Services 1990–93
+Minister for Administrative Services (1990–93)

 Bolkus was appointed to Cabinet in 1990 as Minister for Administrative Services, a portfolio which he held until the 1993 election.
 In this portfolio he introduced comprehensive legislation for the disclosure of political donations.
-He transitioned the department to a commercialized, corporatized and competitive body.
-Bolkus used the extensive reach of a department n such areas as Commonwealth property ownership, construction, purchasing and the Australian Electoral Commission, to pursue the government's environmental and industry policy agenda, particularly in the Information Technology area.
+He transitioned the department to a commercialised, corporatised and competitive body.
+Bolkus used the extensive reach of a department in such areas as Commonwealth property ownership, construction, purchasing and the Australian Electoral Commission to pursue the government's environmental and industry policy agenda, particularly in the information technology area.

-Minister for Immigration and Ethnic Affairs 1993–96
+Minister for Immigration and Ethnic Affairs (1993–96)

 In 1993, Bolkus was appointed Minister for Immigration and Ethnic Affairs and Minister Assisting the Prime Minister for Multicultural Affairs.
 He held these portfolios until the 1996 election.
-In these positions, Bolkus tried making both the Department's and Government's immigration, refugee and multicultural policies more relevant to Australia's social, economic and humanitarian needs.
+In these positions, Bolkus tried making both the department's and government's immigration, refugee and multicultural policies more relevant to Australia's social, economic and humanitarian needs.

-Bolkus tried restructured both the department and policy, including:
+Bolkus tried to restructure both the department and policy, including: